tegorman13/Dissertation/Manuscript/output/Dissertation_gfm.md

 layer activate as a function of their Gaussian similarity to the input stimulus.
 So, for example, an input stimulus of value 55 would induce maximal activation of the input unit tuned to 55.
-Depending on the value of the generalization parameter, the nearby units (e.g. 54 and 56; 53 and 57) may also activate to some degree.
+Depending on the value of the generalization parameter, the nearby units (e.g., 54 and 56; 53 and 57) may also activate to some degree.
 ALM is structured with input and output nodes that correspond to regions of the stimulus space, and response space, respectively.
 The units in the input layer activate as a